-7. Confidentiality.
+8. Confidentiality.
 This Transaction and any information made available by one party to the other party with respect to this Transaction is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Transaction be made by either party), except for such information (i) as may become generally available to the public, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (iii) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing party in making such disclosure, or (iv) as may be furnished to the disclosing party’s Affiliates and to each such person’s auditors, attorneys, advisors or lenders which are required to keep the information that is disclosed in confidence.

-8. Calculation Agent.
-The Calculation Agent shall be Enron.

-9. Netting of Payments.
-Section 2(c)(ii) of the ISDA Agreement will not apply to all Transactions.

-10. Limitation of Liability.
+9. Limitation of Liability.
 NO PARTY SHALL BE REQUIRED TO PAY SPECIAL, EXEMPLARY, PUNITIVE, INCIDENTAL, CONSEQUENTIAL OR INDIRECT DAMAGES (WHETHER OR NOT ARISING FROM A PARTY'S NEGLIGENCE) TO THE OTHER PARTY, EXCEPT TO THE EXTENT THAT THE PAYMENTS REQUIRED TO BE MADE PURSUANT TO THIS TRANSACTION ARE DEEMED TO BE SUCH DAMAGES.
 IF AND TO THE EXTENT ANY PAYMENT MADE PURSUANT TO THIS TRANSACTION IS DEEMED TO CONSTITUTE LIQUIDATED DAMAGES, THE PARTIES ACKNOWLEDGE AND AGREE THAT DAMAGES ARE DIFFICULT OR IMPOSSIBLE TO DETERMINE AND THAT SUCH PAYMENT CONSTITUTES A REASONABLE APPROXIMATION OF THE AMOUNT OF SUCH DAMAGES, AND NOT A PENALTY.

-11. Setoff.
+10. Setoff.
 In the event of an occurrence of an Early Termination Date, the Non-defaulting Party shall be entitled, at its option and in its discretion, to Set-off against any amounts owed to the Defaulting Party by the Non-defaulting Party or any of its Affiliates under this Transaction or otherwise any amounts payable by the Defaulting Party to the Non-defaulting Party or any of its Affiliates under this Transaction or otherwise.
 This Section shall be without prejudice and in addition to any right of Setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).
 Notwithstanding any provision to the contrary contained in this Transaction, the Non-defaulting Party shall not be required to pay to the Defaulting Party any amount under this Transaction until the Non-defaulting Party receives confirmation satisfactory to it in its reasonable discretion that all obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-defaulting Party or any of its Affiliates under this Transaction or otherwise which are due and payable as of the Early Termination Date hereof have been fully and finally performed.